 |Rice||Incomplete||A great hypo-allergenic protein option||Normally derived from brown rice|

-Not unlike other packaged foods, it is important to be wary of junky and unnecessary ingredients that are often put into protein powders.
-The best way to guarantee no unhealthy ingredients is by choosing powders that include only one ingredient, the protein source itself.
+Like all packaged foods, be wary of unnecessary ingredients often slipped into protein powders.
+The best way to guarantee a junk-free powder… search for brands with only one ingredient!
 These will most likely all be unflavored products.
-Another advantage of choosing a tasteless powder is that it becomes a much more versatile ingredient to use in combination with other food ingredients.
+Another advantage of choosing a tasteless powder is that it becomes a much more versatile ingredient to use in combination with other foods.

-If flavored protein powder is necessary for you, be aware of the sweeteners used to flavor the product.
+If you need flavored protein powder, note the sweeteners used to flavor the product.
 Common sweeteners used include: varieties of syrup, stevia, monk fruit, sugar alcohols, and other artificial sweeteners.
-Sugar amounts can add up quickly and if using the powder in something like a fruit smoothie, that is adding even more!
-In addition, many people’s digestive systems can be sensitive to sugar alcohols in excess and some artificial sweeteners.
-The solution is scanning the ingredient list to minimize the amount and be selective of the sweeteners used.
+Sugar amounts add up quickly, and if you’re using the powder in something like a fruit smoothie, you might be tipping some sugar/carb scales!
+In addition, many people are sensitive to sugar alcohols in excess and some artificial sweeteners.
+The solution is scanning the ingredient list to minimize the amount.

-Aside from the sugars and sweeteners, there are plenty of other ingredients that are frequently added to the powders.
-Be aware of what these ingredients intended purposes are and read the ingredient list to compare brands and find the right choice for you.
+Aside from the sugars and sweeteners, other ingredients sneak their way into powders.
+Be aware of their intended purposes, and read the ingredient list to compare brands and find the right choice for you.

 - Gums: most commonly xanthan gum derived from soy or corn.
 Can cause gastrointestinal distress.

-- Thickeners: such as dextrin and maltodextrin, processed thickening agents are typically derived from GMO corn or other starches.
+- Thickeners: like dextrin and maltodextrin typically derived from GMO corn or other starches.

 - Skim milk powders and milk solids: used as bulking agents in lower quality protein powders.